 By Mary Thomas P.T.

-Before I found Advanced Cell Training, I was ill.
-I lived with a kind of pain I can't even put into words.
+I lived seriously ill for many years .
+I lived with pain I can’t even put into words.
 I would wake up in the middle of the night with chest pain so severe that I would soak between 6 to 8 towels with sweat.
 I had seen many doctors and despite their attempts to help me, the pain and sweating continued.

 I was reading the bible in hopes of finding some answers.
 It was there that I discovered 4 phrases.